GRAPE for Fast and Scalable Graph Processing and random walk-based Embedding: Discussion

-Though \gra~allowed to compare different experimental setups by composing experiments on different graphs, and by using several embedding methods and prediction models, no method systematically outranked other models~\ref{sec:comparison_embedding}.
-To close this knowledge gap, in future work we plan to use \gra~to execute a large scale grid-search to identify task-specific trends for the various combinations of models and their parameters.
+Though \gra~allowed to compare different experimental setups by composing experiments on different graphs, and by using several embedding methods and prediction models, no method systematically outranked other models (Section~\ref{sec:comparison_embedding}).
+To close this knowledge gap, in future work we plan to run \gra~with a large scale grid-search to identify task-specific trends for the various combinations of models and their parameters.